Aplonis/dec_to_bin.f/README.md

 # dec_to_bin.f
 My own little stand-alone *.f file.
 Tested in VXF Forth, SwiftForth, and gForth.

-One Forth word, `dec.to.hex`, accepts a character string of arbitrary-length containing just only 0 through 9 as a decimal value.
+The main Forth word, `dec.to.hex`, accepts a character string of arbitrary-length containing just only 0 through 9 as a decimal value.
 Said word allocates memory of equal character length, filling same from right to left with ASCII HEX characters until both values are equal.

 HEX being more compact than decimal, the string in allocated memory will contain leading zeros.
 Tidy display without leading zeros can be enjoyed via a second Forth word, `hide.zeros`, also provided.
 It consumes addr & count, returning a new addr & count such as represent the string without leading zeros.
-This while not affeting the string itself in any way.
+This while not affecting the string itself in any way.

 A third Forth word, `hex.to.bin`, exists to convert the HEX-filled string to binary.
 Said conversion happens in-place, overwriting the former HEX.